guiferviz/guiferviz.github.io/docs/best_practices/when_to_stop_using_notebooks.md

 [pip-compile](https://github.com/jazzband/pip-tools) to lock the versions of the dependencies.
 This is difficult to achieve in notebooks.

-Locking your dependencies is specially useful when creating Docker images for our products.
+**Locking your dependencies is specially useful** when creating Docker images for our **products**.
 We must be able to exactly reproduce the build of our images.
 If instead of creating our images with the already tested dependencies (the ones in our lock file) we rely on the latest versions installed by `pip`, there is no guarantee that the code will work.

-For libraries/frameworks we should deploy our requirements with our package.
-I have seen libraries that contain a `requirements.txt` file with pinned versions of its dependencies, but the package is build without any information of those dependencias.
-If you are using Poetry this is unlikely to happen, but with setuptools is common.
-Remember to add your dependencies with lower and upper bounds on the versions and
+For **libraries/frameworks we should include the information about our dependencies** within the package.
+I do not mean to include all the related wheels inside our wheel, no, just the metadata of what packages and versions need to be installed with our package.
+I have seen libraries that contain a `requirements.txt` file with pinned versions of its dependencies, but the package is build without any information about those dependencies.

+!!!
+Tip

+    You know that your package does not have metadata about your requirements when you run a `pip install <your-package>` and just your package is installed.

+    When using Poetry always use `poetry add <your-dependency>` instead of `pip install <your-dependency>`.
+The latter just installs the dependency in your local environment and does not add it to the package.

+!!!
+Warning

+    Remember to add your dependencies with lower and upper bounds on the versions to avoid surprises.

-## Local development
+### Local development

 Using Python libraries you can build, run and test your code locally, saving costs in cloud computing.
 Most of the time we do not need to work on big